Skip to main content

 • Stream video processing output by GStreamer back to Windows

 It is pretty complex.
 The environment is not so easy to prepare.
-Actually, the environment and installation is the holy grail to achieve this goal.
-Additionally, you will acquire good knowledge enough to work with IP cameras, Video streams and create your own video stream as a result of opencv processing.
+Actually, the environment and installation are the holy grail to achieve this goal.
+Additionally, you will acquire good knowledge enough to work with IP cameras and video streams and create your own video stream as a result of opencv processing.
 Let's dive into it.

 Architecture, Behind opencv VideoCapture web camera

-There are windows 10, and Ubuntu Linux running on Hyper-V installed easily from the windows store.
+There are Windows 10, and Ubuntu Linux running on Hyper-V installed easily from the Windows store.
 Windows has installed FFmpeg.
-Linux has installed FFmpeg, GStreamer and opencv build from source with support of both mentioned.
+Linux has installed FFmpeg, GStreamer, and OpenCV build from source with the support of both mentioned.
 Video capture is done by FFmpeg from Windows.
-Video is coded by the H264 codec and send to localhost UDP.
+Video is coded by the H264 codec and sent to localhost UDP.
 UPD://127.0.0.1:5000.
-Video is captured in opencv by VideoCapture cap.open("UDP://127.0.0.1:5000").
-The opencv installed with GStreamer by VideoWriter stream("send video to 127.0.0.1:5010").
-The video is captured back in windows by ffmpeg where the source is RTP:127.0.0.5010 into MyOutput.mp4.
+Video is captured in OpenCV by VideoCapture cap.open("UDP://127.0.0.1:5000").
+The opencv is installed with GStreamer by VideoWriter stream("send video to 127.0.0.1:5010").
+The video is captured back in Windows by ffmpeg where the source is RTP:127.0.0.5010 into MyOutput.mp4.
 This is the whole pipeline.
-You can capture stream produced from Opencv on Web.
+You can capture streams produced from Opencv on the Web.
 We will get there as well.

 opencv video stream architecture gstreamer